kondrak/vkQuake2/README.md

 - 1920x1080 screen resolution has been added
 - warped texture effect (lava, water, slime) is now properly drawn (though only with Vulkan!)
 - software renderer has been completely replaced with [KolorSoft 1.1](https://github.com/qbism/Quake2-colored-refsoft) - this adds colored lighting and fixes severe instabilities of the original renderer
-- on first launch, the game attempts to use Vulkan at FullHD by default and reverts to software renderer on failure
+- on first launch, the game attempts to use Vulkan at 1920x1080 resolution by default and reverts to software renderer on failure

 Building
 ===
-- download and install [Vulkan SDK](https://vulkan.lunarg.com/) - make sure that the `VULKAN_SDK` env variable is set afterwards
+- download and install [Vulkan SDK](https://vulkan.lunarg.com/) - make sure that the `VULKAN_SDK` environment variable is set afterwards
-- install Visual Studio 2017 Community with the MFC package selected
+- install [Visual Studio Community](https://www.visualstudio.com/products/free-developer-offers-vs) with the MFC package
-- install Windows Universal CRT SDK and Windows SDK 8.1 or alternatively only any latest Windows 10 SDK (this will require retargetting the solution)
+- install Windows Universal CRT SDK and Windows SDK 8.1 or alternatively the latest Windows 10 SDK (this will require retargetting the solution)

 With this setup, the game should build out of the box with no additional dependencies.